 - 1. Go to File, in the menu options, and select Connect to Repository. - 2.
-A new window opens where you can enter the name of the SQL Server that hosts the Repository or

-- 3. Select the appropriate account authentication method, whether Azure Active Directory, SQL Server, or Windows authentication. - 4.
+A new window opens where you can enter the name of the SQL Server that hosts the Repository or access the list of available SQL Servers by clicking the ellipsis button. - 3.
+Select the appropriate account authentication method, whether Azure Active Directory, SQL Server, or Windows authentication. - 4.
 After you specify the account credentials, click Connect.